jalvesaq/dict.nvim/README.md

 and, finally, restart the `dictd` daemon.

-# Usage
+## Usage

-- Press the key binding that you have configured to open a float window with `dict` results for the word under cursor.
+- Put the cursor over the word whose definition you want to lookup.
+Then, press the key binding that you have configured to open a float window with `dict` results.

 - On the float window, you can:

   - press the same key binding to replace the displayed word definition;

-  - press `<Enter>` to use the current word under the float window cursor to replace the word that was under the cursor in the editor.
+  - press `<Enter>` to use the current word under the float window cursor to replace the word that was under the cursor in the editor;

   - press either `<Esc>` or `q` to quit the float window.